- This event has passed.

 Henrietta Hicks was born and attended school in Boley.
 She graduated from Langston University and now serves as Boley’s municipal judge.
 For her contributions to the preservation of the heritage of that All-Black town, Boley has bestowed upon her the distinction of its official historian.

 Shirley Nero is a retired secondary social studies teacher who was born and raised in the All-Black town of Clearview.
-During her career, she was named Sapulpa Junior High Teacher of the Year, Oklahoma Social Studies Teacher of the Year, Oklahoma Heritage Teacher of the Year for Indian Territory, and Oklahoma Social Studies Teacher of the Year.
+During her career, she was named Sapulpa Junior High Teacher of the Year, Oklahoma Social Studies Teacher of the Year, and Oklahoma Heritage Teacher of the Year for Indian Territory.
 Nero served on the OHS Board of Directors and still chairs the OHS Black Heritage Committee.
 She has led numerous tours of Oklahoma’s All-Black towns.

 Kevin Matthews represents Tulsa in the Oklahoma Senate.
 In 2012 he was elected to the state House of Representatives, and the next year to the Senate.
 He is the current chair of both the Black Caucus and the Democratic Caucus.
 He is the founder and chair of the 1921 Tulsa Race Massacre Centennial Commission, which worked to educate Oklahomans and Americans about Black Wall Street and the massacre of 1921, as well as its impact on the state and nation.
 For the last two years, he has been working to attract African American cultural tourism to the All-Black towns.